-The Industrial Commission's 2017 model earned paid sick time notice can be found here.

-Note: The Industrial Commission is currently proposing rules that would exempt small employers (defined as a corporation, proprietorship, partnership, joint venture, limited liability company, trust, or association that has less than \$500,000 in gross annual revenue) from the Act's posting requirements.
+The Industrial Commission's model earned paid sick time notices can be found here.
+Pursuant to A.A.C.
+R20-5-1208, small employers (defined as a corporation, proprietorship, partnership, joint venture, limited liability company, trust, or association that has less than \$500,000 in gross annual revenue) are exempt from the Act's posting requirements.